 If you don’t have time to make your own cider, feel free to purchase a jug of your favorite cider from the grocery.

-If you’re feeling hesitant about the caramel, I totally get that.
+If you’re feeling hesitant about the caramel, I get that.
 You can also purchase salted caramel sauce from the grocery, and if you’re more comfortable doing that, please do.
-(Goodness knows I’ve burned one too many pots of caramel in my time.)

 Interested in making this cocktail (or making it a mocktail)?